skullanbones/object-detection/README.md

 ```
 make docker-jupyter
 ```
 which starts up jupyter notebooks session in object-detection folder.
+You can access it via `http://127.0.0.1:8888` and a token which is shown in the shell.
 Now you are ready to run the demo example:
 ```
-object_detection_tutorial.ipynb
+./models/research/object_detection/object_detection_tutorial.ipynb
 ```
 When successfull you will get something like: